grubbcc/anagrams/README.md

   <img src="https://seattlephysicstutor.com/images/anagrams/anagrams%20suspicion.jpg" width="318px" height="240px">
 </p>

 It can be played with any set of letter tiles, but until recently there has not been any way to play over the web.
-Now there at least three different ways to play: Jay Chan's mobile-friendly [Snatch!](https://snatch.cc), Carl Johnson's browser-based [Anagrams Blitz](https://safe-dusk-44647.herokuapp.com/), and the program on this page.

 ## How to Play